 In an advance of any planned or phased return to work, rather than wait for signs or for employees to express concerns, managers can be proactive.
 Encourage them to contact their team members to discuss any concerns that they may have or any specific issues pertaining to them (such as health conditions of vulnerable family members).

-Many employers are currently facing difficult decisions about their workforce as a result of the pandemic.
-For some this will include making use of the job support (furlough) scheme or making employees redundant.
-The end of the furlough scheme may be a critical point at which these decisions will be made.
+Many employers face difficult decisions about their workforce as a result of the pandemic.
+For some, this will include making employees redundant.
 Those employees that are sadly made redundant may experience reduced wellbeing or poor mental health as a result.

 Unemployment can have a significant impact on mental health; research suggests that the average number of people with psychological problems among the unemployed was 34%, compared to 16% among employed individuals.
 Redundancies can also have a negative impact on employees that remain with the organisation (sometimes called ‘survivor syndrome’).
 They may experience a range of emotions; guilt, anxiety about further job losses and stress relating to the process of redundancy had they themselves been at risk.
 Redundancy processes can also cause stress and anxiety for those that have to undertake them.